-While there are several things that can be done to maintain an air conditioner and keep it in good working order, there are some simple steps that take very little effort.
-By keeping on this basic maintenance, you can increase the life of the machine, save money on repairs and add years to the life of the unit.
+While several things can be done to maintain an air conditioner and keep it in good working order, some simple steps take very little effort.
+By keeping up with this basic maintenance, you can increase the life of the machine, save money on repairs, and add years to the life of the unit.

 Filters